hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 #### Kinesis Data Firehose

 Amazon Kinesis Data Firehose is a fully managed service to load streaming data into data stores and analytics tools.
-It can capture, transform, compress and load streaming data into various destination such as Amazon S3 or Amazon Elasticsearch Service.
+It can capture, transform, compress, and load streaming data into various destination such as Amazon S3 or Amazon Elasticsearch Service.
 It automatically scales to the load.
 Further details [here](https://aws.amazon.com/kinesis/data-firehose/faqs/).

 1. Open the [Kinesis Dashboard](https://console.aws.amazon.com/kinesis/home?region=us-east-1#/dashboard).

 ![Kinesis Dashboard](resources/kinesis-dashboard.png)

 2. From here, open the `"BidRequestExperimentIngestionLayer"` kinesis delivery stream
-3. Inspect the details of the stream, in particular take a look at the Amazon S3 destination configuration
+3. Inspect the details of the stream, in particular, take a look at the Amazon S3 destination configuration

 ![Kinesis delivery stream S3 destination configuration](resources/firehose-s3destination.png)